top of page

 - Mahatma Gandhi

-According to the Indian philosophy of karma, the fruits of action are gathered and then expressed over many lifetimes and it is difficult to judge a person or their actions or predict their future on what we can observe in only one life.
-The great sages of the East have said that the ability to rightly judge another is extremely subtle.
+According to the Indian philosophy of karma, the fruits of action are gathered and then expressed over many lifetimes.
+It is difficult to judge a person or their actions or predict their future based on what we can observe in only one life.
+The great sages of the East have said that the ability to judge another rightly is extremely subtle.

 The great Tibetan Lama, Dilgo Khyentse Rimpoche said: